Assessment and Management of Pain at the End of Life

 Because pain is frequently encountered in the palliative and hospice care environments, a knowledge of appropriate diagnosis and alleviation is vital to all members of the interdisciplinary team.
 The purpose of this course is to provide an overview of the assessment and management of pain in the end of life, focusing on the components integral to providing optimum care.

-This course is designed for physicians, physician assistants, nurses, social workers, and other members of the healthcare team seeking to enhance their knowledge of pain management.
+This course is designed for social workers, counselors, and other members of the healthcare team seeking to enhance their knowledge of pain management.

 - Describe the etiology of pain at the end of life and issues in effective pain management.

 - Assess pain accurately through use of clinical tools and other strategies, including the use of an interpreter.

 - Select appropriate pharmacologic and/or nonpharmacologic therapies to manage pain in patients during the end-of-life period.

 Lori L. Alexander, MTPW, ELS, MWC, is President of Editorial Rx, Inc., which provides medical writing and editing services on a wide variety of clinical topics and in a range of media.
 A medical writer and editor for more than 30 years, Ms. Alexander has written for both professional and lay audiences, with a focus on continuing education materials, medical meeting coverage, and educational resources for patients.
 She is the Editor Emeritus of the American Medical Writers Association (AMWA) Journal, the peer-review journal representing the largest association of medical communicators in the United States.
 Ms. Alexander earned a Master’s degree in technical and professional writing, with a concentration in medical writing, at Northeastern University, Boston.
 She has also earned certification as a life sciences editor and as a medical writer.

 Contributing faculty, Lori L. Alexander, MTPW, ELS, MWC, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.